FOREX-Dollar slips from 5-week high; Turkish lira drops

 Other analysts said investors' concerns about the debt ceiling standoff was causing them to buy the safe-haven dollar, ahead of a key meeting between President Joe Biden and congressional leaders on Tuesday.

-The dollar was last up 0.38% at 19.654 Turkish lira TRYTOM=D3 after earlier jumping to 19.7 for the first time since March 10, when it hit a record high of 19.8 on a volatile trading day.
+The dollar was last up 0.43% at 19.67 Turkish lira TRYTOM=D3.
+It earlier jumped to 19.7 for the first time since March 10, when it hit a record high of 19.8 on a volatile trading day.

 Turkey headed for a runoff vote after President Tayyip Erdogan outperformed projections.